dev-cafe/cmake-cookbook/README.md

 #### Indentation

-We use 2 spaces instead of 4 spaces to reduce the printed page with of examples.
+We use 2 spaces instead of 4 spaces to reduce the printed page width.
 No tabs.

 #### Case of commands